epfl-ada/ada-2022-project-tacocat/README.md

 Louca: Writing project timeline, defining and explaining methods.

-#### Milestone 3 (subject to changes)
+#### Milestone 3

-Edin: Building the network graph, data visualization and tune clustering.
+Edin: Building the network graph, do clustering, and generating graph visualizations.

-Güneş: Data story, data visualization and cluster analysis.

-Jonas: Exploratory data analysis, further data exploration and feature selection.

-Louca: Data story, data visualization and cluster analysis.

-## Questions for TAs
+Güneş: Building the website, and writing the data story.

+Jonas: Analysing outliers, generating visualizations for this part, and writing first draft of this part of the data story.

+Louca: Analysing clusters, and generating visualizations for this part.